ztrhgf/Powershell_CICD_repository/README.md

   - to specific folder
   - with specific NTFS permissions
 - easy to use (fully managed from Visual Studio Code editor)
+- idiot-proof
+  - warn about modification of functions and variables used in other scripts in repository etc
 - ...